timescale/docs/mst/security.md

 ### Configure allowed incoming IP addresses for your service

-1. Sign in to the [Managed Service for TimescaleDB portal][mst-portal].
+1. Sign in to your [Managed Service for TimescaleDB portal][mst-login].
 1. In the `Services` tab, find the service you want to configure, and check it is marked as `Running`.
 1. In the service `Overview` tab, under `Connection information`, locate the